Genital warts are a type of sexually transmitted disease caused by certain strains of the Human Papillomavirus (HPV).

 The HPV virus targets the epithelial tissue, which is found on the skin and in the lining of many of the body’s cavities.
 As such, forms of HPV can occur on nearly every part of the body.
 Genital warts are named as such since they commonly occur in the genital regions and are spread by sexual contact.
 Genital warts most typically appear on the penis, scrotum, vagina, vulva, cervix, anus, perianal area, and the mouth.
 When genital warts occur in women, the first symptom is usually the appearance or sensation of small, gritty-like lumps that become larger over time.
 In men, the warts usually look similar to the warts that form on a person’s hands.
 The lumps are usually flesh colored, and range in size.
 Some people experience clusters of small bumps, while others have only one or two growths.
 It is important to visit a doctor if you suspect you have genital warts, as they can be difficult to diagnosis by sight alone.
 Diagnosis is important so that you can receive effective treatment and stop the spread of the virus to other partners.

-If Dr. Goldenberg chooses to perform a biopsy, he will send the tissue for HPV testing.
-Dr. Goldenberg’s laboratory performs In situ hybridization to rule out high risk HPV types (i.e., those that can lead to cervical, vulvar, penile and anal cancer).
-Due to his dual Board Certifications, Dr. Goldenberg is an expert in interpreting HPV test results.
+If your doctor chooses to perform a biopsy, the tissue for HPV will be sent for testing.
+The laboratory at Goldenberg Dermatology performs in situ hybridization to rule out high risk HPV types (i.e., those that can lead to cervical, vulvar, penile and anal cancer).
+Due to his dual Board Certifications in dermatology and dermatopathology, Dr. Gary Goldenberg is an expert in interpreting HPV test results.